proxyconf/proxyconf/README.md

 > However, your feedback is incredibly valuable to us! 🚀 If you're feeling adventurous, we’d love for you to try it out and let us know what works, what doesn’t, and where we can improve.
 Together, we can make ProxyConf even better!

-## Key Features
+## ✨ Key Features

 - **Envoyproxy Integration**
   - High-performance routing, load balancing, and traffic management.
   - Built-in observability with metrics, logging, and tracing.
-  - Security features like TLS termination and rate limiting.
+  - Security features like JWT authentication, TLS termination, and rate limiting.

 - **ProxyConf Control Plane**
   - **OpenAPI-Driven Configuration:** Simplifies and standardizes Envoyproxy configuration using OpenAPI specs.
   - **Centralized Policy Management:** Manage API security, routing, and traffic policies across multiple Envoy instances.
-  - **Enhanced Security:** Adds layers like authentication, authorization, and custom rate limiting on top of Envoyproxy’s native features.
-  - **Real-time Monitoring:** Unified dashboard with real-time insights into API health, performance, and security.
   - **Scalability:** Seamless scaling in distributed, high-availability environments.

-- **Proprietary Extensions** (Available as Paid Add-ons)
+- **Proprietary Extensions** (Available as Paid Add-ons, work in progress)
   - **Request and Response Validation:** Advanced validation mechanisms for API requests and responses, ensuring data integrity and compliance with specifications.
   - **SOAP/WSDL Support:**  Support for SOAP-based APIs and WSDL specifications, enabling seamless integration with legacy systems.